Tech-How/Light-Theme-for-YouTube-Music/README.md

 - Install the [Stylus](https://github.com/openstyles/stylus?tab=readme-ov-file#releases) extension, then come back here and click the "Install with Stylus" button above.

 ### Mobile Browsers
 - Android: Use the Stylus extension in a compatible browser.
 Firefox has full support for browser extensions, and Microsoft Edge support is currently in development.
-Google Chrome does not allow extensions on mobile.
+Google Chrome does not support extensions on mobile.
 - iOS: iOS support is currently unavailable.
 No compatible extensions have been developed for Safari, and third-party app implementation is unreliable.

 ## 🎨 Customization